JetBrains/teamcity-documentation/topics/triggering-a-custom-build.md

 When adding/editing/deleting properties and variables, note the following:
 * For a predefined property/variable, only the value is editable.
 * Only newly added properties/variables can be deleted.
 You cannot delete predefined properties.
-* The parameter value must be no longer than 16,000 characters.
+* Each parameter value must be no longer than 16,000 characters.

 ### Comment and Tags